Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO: Analytic computation of the quark and gluon beam functions

 In this section, we discuss the computation of the renormalised matching coefficients $I_{FF'}(x,Q,p_T^{\rm veto},R^2;\mu,\nu)$, obtained after the renormalisation of the collinear PDFs and of the remaining UV divergences.
 The perturbative expansion of the matching kernels in powers of the strong coupling constant $\alpha_s$ is defined as

 To efficiently compute the matching coefficients $I_{FF'}(x,Q,p_T^{\rm veto},R^2;\mu,\nu)$, we decompose each beam function into the sum of the beam function for a specifically chosen reference observable and a remainder term.
 The reference observable is chosen so that it has the same single-emission limit.
 With this choice, the two-loop matching coefficients of the reference observable have the same divergences in the dimensional regularisation parameter around $d=4$ as those for leading-jet $p_T$, and the remainder term can then be computed directly in four dimensions.
 As in our calculation of the soft functions \cite{Abreu:2022sdc}, we take the transverse momentum of the colour singlet system as the reference observable.
 The associated beam functions are denoted by $I^\perp_{FF'}(x,Q,p_T^{\rm veto};\mu,\nu)$.
-These are known up to $\mathcal{O}(\alpha_s^3)$~\cite{Gehrmann:2014yya,Echevarria:2016scs, Luo:2019hmp,Luo:2019bmw,Luo:2019szz,Ebert:2020yqt} and we consider the renormalised ${\cal O}(\alpha_s^2)$ result of Refs.~\cite{Luo:2019hmp,Luo:2019bmw} as a reference in our calculation as these are also computed within the exponential rapidity regularisation scheme.
+These are known up to $\mathcal{O}(\alpha_s^3)$~\cite{Catani:2011kr,Catani:2012qa,Gehrmann:2014yya,Echevarria:2016scs, Luo:2019hmp,Luo:2019bmw,Luo:2019szz,Ebert:2020yqt} and we consider the renormalised ${\cal O}(\alpha_s^2)$ result of Refs.~\cite{Luo:2019hmp,Luo:2019bmw} as a reference in our calculation as these are also computed within the exponential rapidity regularisation scheme.
 The remainder term $\Delta I_{FF'}(x,Q,p_T^{\rm veto},R^2;\mu,\nu)$ accounts for the effects of the jet clustering algorithm.
 The perturbative matching coefficients are then expressed as

-The functions $I^\perp_{FF'}(x,Q,p_T^{\rm veto};\mu,\nu)$ are obtained from the beam functions of the transverse-momentum of the colour singlet system~\cite{Luo:2019hmp,Luo:2019bmw}, and we include the one-loop and two-loop contributions in our ancillary files.\footnote{To be precise, we first perform the inverse Fourier transform of the beam functions obtained in Refs.~\cite{Luo:2019hmp,Luo:2019bmw}, which are defined in impact parameter space.
-Then we integrate them up to $p_T^{\rm veto}$ to obtain $I^\perp_{FF'}(x,Q,p_T^{\rm veto};\mu,\nu)$.}
+The functions $I^\perp_{FF'}(x,Q,p_T^{\rm veto};\mu,\nu)$ are obtained from the beam functions of the transverse-momentum of the colour singlet system~\cite{Luo:2019hmp,Luo:2019bmw}, and we include the one-loop and two-loop contributions in our ancillary files.\footnote{To be precise, following Appendix~\ref{app:renorm}, we first perform the inverse Fourier transform of the renormalised beam functions obtained in Refs.~\cite{Luo:2019hmp,Luo:2019bmw}, which are defined in impact parameter space.
+Then we integrate them up to $p_T^{\rm veto}$, obtaining $I^\perp_{FF'}(x,Q,p_T^{\rm veto};\mu,\nu)$.}